ksclarke/vertx-s3-service/README.md

 There are three types of tests: unit, functional, and integration.
 By default (when running the `mvn verify` command), only the unit and functional tests are run.
 The functional tests run against a Dockerized S3-compatible environment.

 To run the project's integration tests, a real AWS account and S3 bucket must be used.
 To see what sort of permissions this account must be granted, check out the sample IAM policy in the `src/test/resources` directory.
-Your account's credentials will also need to be put into your local `~/.aws/credentials` file (under the profile name `vertx-s3`).
+Your account's credentials will also need to be put into your local `~/.aws/credentials` file and associated with a `vertx-s3` profile.

 More detailed instructions for how to set this up can be found in AWS' [documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).
 The result should look something like: